 - It paid almost nothing, after the oil costs and time I was making much less than my job at Sears.

-Even though my first two ventures did not take off I learned that saving money in the beginning of a business is so important.
-Not only do you not know if your business is something you will pursue, but the costs can out weigh the money you will need to survive.
+Even though my first two ventures did not take off I learned that saving money at the beginning of a business is so important.
+Not only do you not know if your business is something you will pursue, but the costs can outweigh the money you will need to survive.

 This was back in 1998, things have changed now!
 I have had over 30 businesses and several are still active and growing.
-Even with how drastic business has molded into a new word, there is still the simple goal when you start a business.
+Even with how drastic business has molded into a new world, there’s still the simple goal when you start a business.
 Get as much for your business as you can, with spending the least amount of money.

 The best ways to save money for your new business idea.
 (Business Bootstrapping)

 With the tech available today you can make your home an office machine by only using a corner of a room.
 Get a nice laptop so you can meet clients in public places like coffee shops and restaurants.
 Your cell phone can work as a good main line but I would suggest getting a phone number from a service like Skype or Zaplee so you can keep it even if you don’t want calls to your cell phone anymore.
 Print out some business cards, and handouts, and get started building your empire.